sourcecred/template-instance/README.md

 ### Discourse

 The Discourse plugin loads Discourse forums; currently, only one forum can be loaded in any single instance.
 This does not require any special API keys or permissions.
 You just need to set the server url in `config/plugins/sourcecred/discourse/config.json`.
+The discourse forum must be publicly accessible via the URL that is set, however.
+The forum must be accessible without a login.

 ### Discord